ichiin/100-days-of-code/r1-log.md

 Redid the database conception.
 Not sure if I should add a different collection for the comments or add it in the post collection.
 Still going with mongo for learning purposes.
 Starting making the back end RESTful.

+### R1D6

+Started a minimalist home page design on Figma.